The Langley Schools Music Project: Influence

 VH-1 coordinated a reunion of Fenger and dozens of his former students in 2002, and produced a documentary about the project.
 Screenwriter Mike White's concept for the 2003 hit film School of Rock was inspired by the Langley CD.
 When Spike Jonze approached Karen O to write the soundtrack to Where The Wild Things Are, he gave Innocence and Despair as an example of the desired "simple melodies that were emotionally complex—something that both kids and adults would appreciate".

 Use in film and television

 In 2010, the Langley School recording of "Good Vibrations" was licensed for the soundtrack of the film Catfish.
 It can also be heard in the film's trailer.

 The song "Calling Occupants of Interplanetary Craft" was used to close the film Arabian Nights, Volume 3.

 The song "Space Oddity" was used in the closing of the film Wonderstruck.

 The song "Rhiannon" was used in the closing credits of the HBO series Here and Now.

 The song "In My Room" was used in the episode "Au Jus" of the third season of NBC's Good Girls.

+The song "Desperado" was used in the episode "bestest place on the earth" of the fourth season of HBO's Barry.